koebi/conkylock/README.md

 Note that you might have to change the i3lockpath to match your personal settings.
 Right now, it just starts i3lock as-is.

+The conkyrc is configured to display

+	BAT: 101 %
+	TIME: DD/MM HH:MM

+at the moment, and since this works for me, I probably am not going to change anything.
+The current colors are a light blue similar to the i3-default-blue for the BAT/TIME and white for the actual values.

 Why this exists
 ---------------